 Through their fear, they amassed a large fleet of weapons.
 Anyone who came close was destroyed or at least driven off.
 Stories of a mighty war-mongering race spread throughout the galaxy.
 Eventually, a large group came to conquer the planet, afraid of war if they did nothing.
 The group broke through the armada and landed on the planet, where they proceeded to choke to death.
 The dwalks, frightened by the attack, prepared for war.
 Luckily for the galaxy, or at least the system, a diplomat from the dwalks negotiated a peace treaty without their knowledge.
 Inspired by this diplomat's example, everyone on the planet was taught diplomacy and negotiation, cementing their appearance as diplomats.
 Over time, more and more people were allowed on the planet as the dwalks got more used to newcomers, leading to the space station that is there today.

 The home world of the dwalks is covered in dangerous swamps, only changing biomes to give way to vast oceans, cold harsh mountains and freezing tundra.
 Due to the strange formation of the planet, the atmosphere is mostly made of a strange orange gas, which is poisonous to all but the natives.
 As such, a space station was set outside so visitors may get ready for entrance beforehand.

 The gas remains unidentified because no one has been able to bring a sample of it off-world and the natives, the dwalks, refuse to allow any equipment to be brought in that may help identify it.
 As a result of the strange gas, the plants grow as a blue-ish purple instead of green.
-The planet is divided into three main continents, each filled with swampy marshland except for a small mountain range in the center, save for the northern continent, which is too cold for there to be swamps.
+The planet is divided into three main continents, each filled with swampy marshland, except for a small mountain range in the center, and the northern continent, which is too cold for swamps.

-• The dwalks have helped planned the construction of many of the space station in the universe.
+• The dwalks have helped planned the construction of many of the space stations in the universe.